Okta (NASDAQ:OKTA) Releases FY 2022 Earnings Guidance

 Okta (NASDAQ:OKTA) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $-0.770-$-0.740 for the period, compared to the Thomson Reuters consensus estimate of $-1.110.
 The company issued revenue guidance of $1.24 billion-$1.25 billion, compared to the consensus revenue estimate of $1.22 billion.Okta also updated its Q3 2022 guidance to $-0.250-$-0.240 EPS.

+Okta (NASDAQ:OKTA) last announced its quarterly earnings data on Tuesday, August 31st.
+The company reported ($0.11) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.35) by $0.24.
+Okta had a negative return on equity of 18.64% and a negative net margin of 52.47%.
+The firm had revenue of $316.00 million during the quarter, compared to analyst estimates of $293.16 million.
+During the same period last year, the company posted $0.07 EPS.
+The business’s quarterly revenue was up 57.7% compared to the same quarter last year.
+Analysts expect that Okta will post -4.8 EPS for the current year.

-In other news, Director Benjamin A. Horowitz sold 80,000 shares of the business’s stock in a transaction dated Tuesday, July 6th.
-The shares were sold at an average price of $247.94, for a total value of $19,835,200.00.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, insider Jacques Frederic Kerrest sold 33,228 shares of the business’s stock in a transaction dated Thursday, September 2nd.
-The stock was sold at an average price of $270.61, for a total transaction of $8,991,829.08.
+In other Okta news, Director Benjamin A. Horowitz sold 80,000 shares of the firm’s stock in a transaction that occurred on Tuesday, July 6th.
+The shares were sold at an average price of $247.94, for a total transaction of $19,835,200.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Robert L. Dixon, Jr. sold 800 shares of Okta stock in a transaction that occurred on Thursday, September 9th.
+The shares were sold at an average price of $263.45, for a total transaction of $210,760.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 210,531 shares of company stock worth $52,605,591.
-9.60% of the stock is currently owned by insiders.
+In the last 90 days, insiders sold 200,373 shares of company stock valued at $50,356,464.
+9.60% of the stock is owned by corporate insiders.

 About Okta